 The Town of Apex has requested a study to evaluate new access and multi-modal connectivity to Pleasant Park, located at 3400 Pleasant Plains Road in Apex.
 The study was recommended by the Town's recent Western Big Branch Area Plan.
 The park currently has only one access point for entry and exit, located along Pleasant Plains Road.
 The size and activity level at the park indicate that additional access points are desirable both from an access perspective and a safety/emergency management perspective.
 This study will evaluate recommendations in the Apex Transportation Plan and 2050 Metropolitan Transportation Plan, and will develop feasible alternatives to achieve additional access into the park.
 The study will include planning level cost estimates, stakeholder engagement, and a recommended implementation strategy.
+Modification #1 of this document extends the timeframe of this study to be completed in FY 2027 ins

 Pleasant Plains Park Access Study Budget PL funds STBG funds Match Additional Member

 FY 2026 Apex \$75,000 \$75,000

+CAMPO

+FY 2027 Apex

 CAMPO \$75,000 60,000 15,000

-Total FY 26 \$150,000
+Total FY 26 + FY 27 \$150,000